BlackCreator/BlackCreator.github.io/about.md

 img: about.png
 ---

 Greetings.
 My real name is Stanislav.
 I work in Applied Mathematics and Computer Science.
 My research fields include numerical analysis and scientific computing, especially finite element analysis (nonconforming), multilevel solvers, Stefan problems (phase transition), and inverse problems.
-If you have any questions, please feel free to send me a message to exsidia@gmail.com.
+If you have any questions, please feel free to send me a message to exsidia@protonmail.ch.
 Also, here’s my [Curriculum Vitae]({{site.baseurl}}/docs/cv-us.pdf){:target="_blank"}.
 Here below are some of my photos.

 <div align="center"><ul id="instafeed"></ul></div>